rhatdan/docker/docs/sources/reference/api/docker_remote_api.md

 **New!**
 (`ReadonlyRootfs`) can be passed in the host config to mount the container's root filesystem as read only.

+**New!**
+You can set ulimit settings to be used within the container.

 `GET /containers/(id)/stats`